 If you would like to stay in the area overnight, there are many bed and breakfasts in the surrounding area.

-This Is Where We Started Our Bridge of Flowers Walk - You May Walk The Bridge Of Flowers From Either End Of The Bridge
+This Is Where We Started Our Bridge of Flowers Walk - You May Walk the Bridge of Flowers From Either Side

 On our first trip, was in April, the season does not officially start until May 1.
 We were able to find 2 hour parking on the street on the Buckland side of the river.
 I would suspect when the season starts, it might be a better idea to pull into one of the public parking lots.
 Shelburne Falls is not so large that walking from public parking would be too challenging.
 In August, when we visited, we parked in one of the ample parking lots behind the buildings on Bridge Street.